New Zealand Cadet Forces: Defence Employer Support Council (DESC)

-NZCF Officers of all branches are encouraged to reach out to DESC for support with their civilian employer employer if they feel they need it.
+NZCF Officers of all branches are encouraged to reach out to DESC for support with their civilian employer if they feel they need it.
 Occasionally the DESC also facilitate the recruitment of new NZCF Officers from retiring Defence Force personnel who still want to contribute to New Zealand.

 Each year the DESC hold an award ceremony to recognise and reward employers who ensure that Cadet Force Officers are able to not just meet their commitments, but provide the support needed for Officers to succeed and thrive.
-This can be by providing Officers with the leave they need to go on promotional course and attend unit activities, or by providing resources to help facilitate the operation of New Zealand Cadet Forces.
+This can be by providing Officers with the leave they need to go on their commissioning course, other mandatory courses, attend unit activities, or by providing resources to help facilitate the operation of New Zealand Cadet Forces.
 Officers nominate their employer through the DESC website, and support the application with written testimony including examples of how their employer supports their position in the NZCF.

 Cadet Unit Support Committees

 Each individual unit has a Cadet Unit Support Committee.
 Made up of voluntary members of the community, often parents and relatives of cadets, the committees assist units with fundraising and the supply of voluntary labour and resources when required.